RBGKew/bioinfo-utils/docs/remote_access.md

 Select the Realm "AD" and enter your user name and password when prompted

-*There are limited simultanious licences for the Pulse Secure VPN so if you get an error saying it's at capacity try one of the other methods.
+*There are limited simultaneous licences for the Pulse Secure VPN so if you get an error saying it's at capacity try one of the other methods.
 For the same reason you should log out as soon as you're done to allow others to login.*

 ### GlobalProtect

-using any web browser go to [kvpn1.kew.org](https://kvpn1.kew.org) and log in with your kew username and password.
+Using any web browser go to [kvpn1.kew.org](https://kvpn1.kew.org) and log in with your kew username and password.

 Once logged in click the link for your Operating System, Download and Install the Global Protect Client.
 Then enter the Portal name kvpn1.kew.org